Impaired Driving Program (formally "Drinking Driver Program")

 At the time of sentencing, the court may issue you a conditional discharge (CD) that requires IDP completion.
 The DMV will notify the court if you do not enroll in the program, or are dropped from it.
 The court then may call you in for re-sentencing.

 After enrollment, you also must pay a fee directly to the program that will conduct your IDP classes.
-The maximum IDP enrollment fee is $225, payable to the program you attend.
+The maximum IDP enrollment fee is $234, payable to the program you attend.
 Payment is expected when you attend the first class.
+NO CASH PAYMENTS WILL BE ACCEPTED.
+CHECK, CERTIFIED CHECK, MONEY OR CREDIT CARD ONLY.
 There will be additional fees if you transfer to another IDP or apply to re-enter a program you have been dropped from.

 During the IDP course, you may be referred to a NYS OASAS approved treatment provider for formal evaluation and, if necessary, treatment.
 If formal evaluation or treatment is needed, you will have to pay additional fees to the agency that provides those services.